 When Google introduced their Hummingbird update recently, we were told by Google that it would better handle conversational searches by re-writing queries to sometimes include appropriate synonym or substitute terms, and fit better with all of the meaningful words within a query.

 Imagine the crawling programs from Google and Bing better understanding the text of web pages, and Tweets and status updates.
 Imagine Google and Bing using the concepts found in those to rank pages differently, using that information.

 Both Google and Microsoft have published papers and patents that are showing off how they might transform search in the future by learning as much as they can about specific people, places, and things.
 Google purchased MetaWeb a couple of years ago, which operates the knowledge base Freebase.
 Both Google and Microsoft both display a knowledge panel in their search results, especially when it comes to named entities.

-For example, a search for the 16th president of the United States shows off facts about him that not only come from places like Wikipedia but also use query log files from sources like Google to answer and to anticipate other searches.
+For example, a search for the 16th president of the United States shows off facts about him that not only come from places like Wikipedia but also use query log file information from sources like Google to answer and to anticipate other searches.

 Google’s knowledge panel about Lincoln includes his “height,” which is an attribute not shown for other US Presidents because height is something that many Google searchers search about when it comes to Lincoln and Google knows that from its query logs: